gorlerohithsriram-prog/eBPF-XDP-Firewall/docs/user-guide.md

 ---

-# 11. Troubleshooting
+# 10. Troubleshooting

 ## Firewall does not load

-Possible causes:
+Possible reasons:

-* Root privileges are missing.
-* Interface name is incorrect.
+- Interface name is incorrect.
+- Root privileges are missing.
-* Kernel does not support XDP/eBPF.
+- Kernel does not support XDP.
+- Firewall is already attached.

 ---